faddymichel/teatro/README.md

 Depending on the received value, the Usher retrieves the requested Ticket and plays it;
 or responds with `#false` if the Ticket was not found.

+At first, only the `<STAMP>` for the Host Ticket is available in Teatro.
+Supposing that the Client has this `<STAMP>` on hand, somehow, and provides it to the Usher, The Host will play and Usher leaves for now.

+### Time to Host Child-Processes; Or Shall It Be Called Plays?